top of page

 4. Type Copilot to open it back up.

-1. Open a browser to make.PowerApps.com and create a blank canvas app.
+1. Open a browser and go to make.PowerApps.com to create a blank canvas app.

 2. Save it.

-3. Settings > Enable Coauthoring.
+3. Navigate to Settings > Enable Coauthoring.
 This will automatically save and refresh the app.

-4. Refresh the browser again, this makes Coauthoring happier.
+4. Refresh the browser again to make Coauthoring happier.

 5. Copy the URL for your App.